Deimos-Applications/dialog_flowtter/README.md

 # About the package

+> Dialog Flow on Flutter, now with Null Safety support!

 DialogFlowtter is a package that helps you to build integrations with DialogFlow easier and faster.

 - Authenticate with Google Auth Json